AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/the-basics.md

 ---
 title: Concepts de base d’AEM
 seo-title: The Basics
-description: Présentation des concepts de base de la structure d’AEM et des méthodes de développement sur AEM, notamment fonctionnement de JCR, de Sling, d’OSGi, du dispatcher, des workflows et de MSM
+description: Présentation des concepts de base de la structure de l’AEM et du développement sur celle-ci, notamment la compréhension de JCR, Sling, OSGi, du Dispatcher, des workflows et de MSM
 seo-description: An overview of the core concepts of how AEM is structured and how to develop on top of it including understanding the JCR, Sling, OSGi, the dispatcher, workflows, and MSM
 uuid: e49f29db-a5d6-48a0-af32-f8785156746e
 contentOwner: msm-service